-By Andrew R. Schwartz | Published October 1, 2025 | Posted in Fraudulent transfers | Tagged Tags: creditors, Fraudulent, transfer | Comments Off on Creditors’ Remedies Under the Illinois Uniform Fraudulent Transfer Act
+By Andrew R. Schwartz | Published June 1, 2026 | Posted in Fraudulent transfers | Tagged Tags: asset, creditors, debtors, protection | Comments Off on What Can Make an Asset Protection Strategy a Fraudulent Conveyance?

 The Illinois Uniform Fraudulent Transfer Act (IUFTA) is designed to protect creditors from debtors who attempt to evade their financial obligations by improperly shielding assets.
 Creditors can challenge transfers of assets that are made with the intent to defraud creditors or without receiving reasonably equivalent value in return.
 The law also gives creditors remedies to Read More